 - The condom is the best method for reducing the risk of STIs for those who choose to have intercourse.
 (As always, abstinence is the only 100 percent guarantee).

-- Allows men to share responsibility for pregnancy prevention and protection against STDs.
+- It allows men to share responsibility for pregnancy prevention and protection against STDs.

-- Can be easily obtained and does not require a prescription.
+- It can be easily obtained and does not require a prescription.

 - The male condom cannot be used in conjunction with the female condom.

 - Condoms should not be used with oil-based lubricants such as petroleum jelly, Vaseline, or mineral and vegetable oil.
 Such lubricants damage the condom or increase breakage.

 - Condoms (particularly latex ones) should be protected from the heat, which can weaken them or cause breakage.